-14. Climate Change and Resiliancy Ensure that Comprehensive Plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and 47.80 RCW adapt to and mitigate the effects of a changing climate; support reductions in greenhouse gas emissions and per capita vehicle miles travelled; prepare for climate impacts and natural hazards; protect and enhance environmental, economic, human health and safety; and advance environmental justice.
-HB 1181 requires a climate chapter for jurisdictions specified in RCW 36.70A.095 and is encouraged for all other jurisdictions.
-The climate change chapter requires a greenhouse gas reduction subelement and resiliency sub-element.
-This is required for jurisdictions in Skagit County with populations greater than 6,000.
-Formatted: Indent: Left: 0" 14.1 VMT reduction targets will meet or exceed Washington State VMT reduction targets and be consistent with Washington State law. a.
-Direct the majority of urban population growth to mixed-use transit accessible corridors.
-4 Formatted: Indent: Left: 1.07", No bullets or b.
-Prioritize transit service (a) in urban corridors with high ridership potential or where dense concentrations of housing, employment, and services exist or are planned, and as a means of providing frequent, reliable, and direct connections between regional centers. numbering • Formatted: No bullets or numbering c.
-Local and regional plans shall include multimodal level of service standards and measures to ensure growth related transportation system impacts are mitigated through active transportation improvements, increased or enhanced public transportation service, ride- sharing programs, demand management, or other appropriate measures that can be shown to reduce VMT.
-Formatted: List Paragraph, No bullets or numbering, Tab stops: Not at 1.32" 14.2 GHG reduction targets will be consistent with Washington State reduction targets as part of the State adopted Transportation Carbon Reduction Strategy per RCW 70A2.45.020.
-Formatted: Indent: Left: 1.07", No bullets or numbering 14.3 Comprehensive Plans, capital plans, and the regional transportation plan, will consider the effects of climate change.
+14. Climate Change and Resiliency

+Ensure that Comprehensive Plans, development regulations, and regional policies, plans, and strategies under RCW 36.70A.210 and 47.80 RCW adapt to and mitigate the effects of a changing climate; support reductions in greenhouse gas emissions and per capita vehicle miles travelled; prepare for climate impacts and natural hazards; protect and enhance environmental, economic, human health and safety; and advance environmental justice.

+14.1 VMT reduction targets will meet or exceed Washington State VMT reduction targets and be consistent with Washington State law.

+- a.
+Direct the majority of urban population growth to mixed use transit accessible corridors. - b.
+Prioritize transit service in urban corridors with high ridership potential or where dense concentrations of housing, employment, and services exist or are planned, and as a means of providing frequent, reliable, and direct connections between regional centers. - c.
+Local and regional plans shall include multimodal level of service standards and measures to ensure growth related transportation system impacts are mitigated through active transportation improvements, increased or enhanced public transportation service, ride sharing programs, demand management, or other appropriate measures that can be shown to reduce VMT. - 14.2 GHG reduction targets will be consistent with Washington State reduction targets as part of the State adopted Transportation Carbon Reduction Strategy per RCW 70A2.45.020. - 14.3 Comprehensive Plans, capital plans, and the regional transportation plan, will consider the effects of climate change.
 Effects could include riverine flooding, coastal flooding due to sea level rise, wildfire risk, extreme heat, and impacts to water resources such as reduced instream flows, seawater intrusion, and decreased groundwater availability.
-Preference will be given to policies, actions and strategies that avoid, minimize or mitigate the impacts of climate change on human health or the natural environment, and that reduce VMT and GHG.
-GHG and VMT reduction targets align with State carbon reduction strategy per RCW 70A2.45.020 14.4 Comprehensive Plans, capital plans and the regional transportation plan shall include measures that address the impacts of climate change on vulnerable populations and overburdened communities, Formatted: Font: Not Bold Countywide Planning Policies, 2024 January 25 r
+Preference will be given to policies, actions and strategies that avoid, minimize or mitigate the impacts of climate change on human health or the natural environment, and that reduce VMT and GHG. - 14.4 Comprehensive Plans, capital plans and the regional transportation plan shall include measures that address the impacts of climate change on vulnerable populations and overburdened communities.